 Program Educational Objectives

-The CEE Department has the following four Program Educational Objectives:
+The CEE Department has the following four Program Educational Objectives (revised 05/18):

-- To inspire students and prepare them for successful professional careers, for further studies in high quality graduate programs in engineering or other professional fields.
+- To inspire and prepare students for advanced study in top graduate programs in engineering and other fields, and for leadership and excellence in their professional careers.

 How Student Learning is Assessed